 You’ll notice in the protocol above that there’s a lot of attention to calming the nervous system, and optimizing stress resilience.
 In our practice, we track improvements in this using fitness tracking technology.
 We use many tools available for calming the nervous system to enable better digestion because after all, you can’t “rest and digest” if you’re living in “fight or flight.”
 You can start today to improve your digestion by eating more mindfully, chewing 20-40 times per bite of food, adding short sessions of mindfulness or breathwork through the day, and eating with more pleasure.
 While it’s important to have a nutrient dense anti-inflammatory diet, how you eat is even more important than what you eat.

 How do we determine the right nutrition and supplement plan for each client?

 We test and refine over at least 4-6 months.
 Optimizing the digestive microbiome in a world filled with stress, poor sleep, and processed foods is a challenge.
 Committing to the process for at least 4-6 months, and often longer, is key to taming Endo Belly.
-During that time, we consider functional digestive testing (such as stool testing and organic acids testing), genetics and epigenetics, and your body’s symptom response to dietary recommendations.
+During that time, we consider functional digestive testing including stool testing, gut microbiome testing, and organic acids testing, genetics and epigenetics, and your body’s symptom response to dietary recommendations.
 Often, your body will feel better with a committed focus to healing foods.
 Then, when you test foods that can cause more bloat your body will tell us if you’re resilient enough to eat them yet, or not.
 The most common foods that contribute to Endo Belly are gluten, dairy, sugar, and alcohol.
 Sometimes raw vegetables, fruit, other grains, soy, eggs, and beans can also be contributors.
 But, in most cases, eventually – with proper supplementation, sleep, and stress balance – most people can tolerate all of the healthiest foods on this list.